ryanspletzer/ryanspletzer.github.io/_posts/2024-04-28-a-no-nonense-guide-to-setting-up-python-environments.md

 I will break things down between macOS, Linux, and Windows.

-I will also say up-front that your preferred methodology may not match this, as you may be using different tools or techniques like containerization with Docker or tools like Conda or `pipenv`; if you already have your own preferred way to set up Python environments, then this guide isn't really for you. 🙂 (And I even reserve the right to change my mind later as my own practices and opinions evolve.)
+I will also say up-front that your preferred methodology may not match this, as you may be using different tools or techniques like containerization with Docker or tools like Conda or `venv` or `pipenv` or the standalone `virtualenv` tools (even if some of these don't handle multiple Python versions); if you already have your own preferred way to set up Python environments, then this guide isn't really for you. 🙂 (And I even reserve the right to change my mind later as my own practices and opinions evolve.)

 Sidebar: Containerization is quite handy regardless, because quite often the target for where you're going to run these Python workloads is a container-based one; but even then, having native Python environments on your native OS platform